diantonioandrea/pacs-project/README.md

 make
 ```

+Ensure that [_latexmk_](https://ctan.org/pkg/latexmk/) is installed.

 ### Compiling the Presentation

-The presentation for the project can be compiled by:
+Similarly, the presentation for the project can be compiled by:

 ```bash
 cd presentation
 make
 ```

+Again, ensure that _latexmk_ is installed.

 ## Using the Repository